From 1 January 2021, there will be changes to how you export and declare excise goods – alcohol, tobacco and certain oils.

 You’ll need to either:

-- ensure the authorised warehousekeeper declares the movement on EMCS when the goods are held in excise duty-suspension in their warehouse
+- make sure the authorised warehousekeeper declares the movement on EMCS when the goods are held in excise duty-suspension in their warehouse

 - appoint a registered consignor to move the goods or become a registered consignor – when the goods are being released from a customs control for re-export